senolatac/full-web-mobile-admin-panel/README.md

-# Product Management System And Admin Panel, Spring Boot, Angular 7, MySQL, Hibernate, Liquibase
+# Product Management System And Admin Panel, Spring Boot, Ionic, Angular 7, MySQL, Hibernate, Liquibase

 The application structure is as follows.
 - **server-product-management** - Microservice implemented using Spring boot.
 [More info](server-product-management/README.md)
 - **client-product-management** - A NodeJs application implemented using Angular 7.
 This consumes services hosted by server side.
 [More info](client-product-management/README.md)
+- **mobile-side** - A NodeJs application implemented using Ionic.
+This consumes services hosted by server side.
+[More info](mobile-side/README.md)

 ### Build